MicrosoftDocs/azure-docs/articles/storage/files/storage-dotnet-how-to-use-files.md

 Azure Storage Analytics now supports metrics for Azure Files.
 With metrics data, you can trace requests and diagnose issues.

 You can enable metrics for Azure Files from the [Azure portal](https://portal.azure.com).
-You can also enable metrics programmatically by calling the Set File Service Properties operation by using the REST API, or one of its analogs in the Storage Client Library.
+You can also enable metrics programmatically by calling the Set File Service Properties operation by using the REST API or one of its analogs in the Storage Client Library.

 The following code example shows how to use the Storage Client Library for .NET to enable metrics for Azure Files.